 Not all the accessible features at the Museum are the result of high-tech wizardry.
 Some are just the product of good design choices.
 For example, the height of exhibit displays and digital touchscreens were selected for optimal reach distances whether the user is sitting or standing.
 Similarly, the size and typeface of the texts on display were chosen for easy viewing.
 Design choices weren’t restricted to the exhibitions, either.
 All of the benches in the Museum feature arms and backs, and that was a conscious choice.
 The backs provide support to those who need it, and the arms can be used by those who need to push themselves up from a seated position.

 There are also over 800 metres of glowing, alabaster-clad ramps crisscrossing from one Museum gallery to another.
-The ramps are very photogenic, but they weren’t just built for sharing on Instagram.
+The ramps are very photogenic, but they weren’t just built for sharing on Instagram - will open in a new tab.
 Thanks to the ramps, you can travel through all 10 of our core galleries without ever having to take any stairs.
 For those who prefer, there are a number of accessible elevators in the building, providing access to any level, including the Israel Asper Tower of Hope.

 Last but not least, the Museum’s washrooms have also been designed to be accessible to all.
 Each level (except Level 4) includes at least one gender-inclusive, barrier-free, single-room washroom.
 As well, one of the washrooms on Level 1 of the Museum is equipped with an adult-sized change table, and baby change tables are located in washrooms on each floor.